Calls for Papers

 Open Call for Papers:

-The International Journal of Feminist Approaches to Bioethics (IJFAB) provides a forum within bioethics for feminist thought and debate.
-IJFAB welcomes feminist scholarship on ethical issues related to health, health care and the biomedical sciences, the social determinants of health, and global ethics.
+IJFAB provides a forum within bioethics for feminist thought and debate.
+IJFAB welcomes feminist scholarship on ethical issues related to health, health care and the biomedical sciences, public health, the social, cultural, and environmental determinants of health, and global ethics.
 IJFAB aims to demonstrate clearly the necessity and distinctive contributions of feminist scholarship to bioethics.

 IJFAB publishes at least one open issue per year, in addition to thematically framed special issues.
 Please submit your manuscript in any of the categories listed below, and the Editorial Office will see that it is reviewed either for IJFAB's next open issue or for an appropriate special issue of IJFAB.

-- Conversations provides a forum for public dialogue on particular issues in bioethics.
+- Conversations provide a forum for public dialogue on particular issues in bioethics.
 Scholars engaged in fruitful exchanges are encouraged to share those discussions here.
-Submissions for this section should be limited to 3000 words.
+Submissions for this section are usually 3,000-5,000 words.

-- Commentaries offers an opportunity for short analyses (under 2000 words) of specific policy issues, legislation, court decisions, or other contemporary developments within bioethics.
+- Commentaries offer an opportunity for short analyses (under 4,000 words) of specific policy issues, legislation, court decisions, or other contemporary developments within bioethics.

 - Narratives often illuminate clinical practice or ethical thinking.
-With issue 5.2 IJFAB inaugurates a new section for narratives that shed light on aspects of health, health care, or bioethics.
+IJFAB invites narratives that shed light on aspects of health, health care, or bioethics.
+Submissions for the section are usually in the range of 3,000-5,000 words.

-All papers published in IJFAB have been subject to triple anonymous peer review.
+All papers submitted to IJFAB are subject to triple anonymous peer review.
 The Editorial Office aims to return an initial decision to authors within 8-10 weeks.
 Authors are frequently asked to revise and resubmit based on extensive reviewer comments.
 The Editorial Office aims to return a decision on revised papers within 4-6 weeks.

 The deadline for submission for this issue is January 1, 2016. *please note new submission deadline*